-Subject to any exceptions, withdraw all regulations that have been sent to the Office of the Federal Register (OFR) but have not yet been published.
-This will allow review of those regulations as the Freeze Memo envisions.
-To facilitate such withdrawals, please see an example withdrawal letter in Appendix A.

-Note that the OFR's specific requirements for the withdrawal of documents depend on whether those documents have been filed for public inspection.
+Your agency staff should identify for you regulations that have been sent to the Office of the Federal Register (OFR), but have not yet been filed for public inspection or have not yet been published.
+Subject to the two exceptions enumerated below, withdraw all such regulations that have been sent to OFR but have not yet been published.
+To facilitate such withdrawals, please see an example withdrawal letter in Appendix A. Note that the OFR's specific requirements for the withdrawal of documents depend on whether those documents have been filed for public inspection.
 Some of those requirements are particularly time sensitive.
-Specifically, for those regulations that have been filed for public inspection but not published, Chapter 4.3 of the Federal Register Document Drafting Handbook requires the following for withdrawals:
+Specifically, for those regulations that have been filed for public inspection but not published,3 Chapter 5.4 of the Federal Register Document Drafting Handbook requires the following for withdrawals:

-If we have filed the document for public inspection, your [Federal Register] Liaison Officer may withdraw it from publication only by submitting a letter requesting the withdrawal An official with authority to sign Federal Register documents or the Liaison Officer must sign this letter.
+If we have filed the document for public inspection, your [Federal Register] Liaison Officer must request that we withdraw it from publication by emailing us the Document Withdrawal Request (after PIL [public inspection listing]) letter.